mattermost/docs/source/collaborate/create-channels.rst

 Automate with channel actions
 -----------------------------

 The person who creates a channel automatically becomes the channel admin.
-Channel admins using Mattermost in a web browser or the desktop app can access **Channel Actions** from the channel name drop-down menu in the center pane to set up automatic actions when users `join the channel </collaborate/join-leave-channels.html#join-a-channel>`__ or `post a message </collaborate/send-messages.html>`__ to the channel.
+Channel admins using Mattermost in a web browser or the desktop app can access **Channel Actions** from the channel name drop-down menu in the center pane to set up automatic actions when users :ref:`join the channel <collaborate/join-leave-channels:join a channel>` or :doc:`post a message </collaborate/send-messages>` to the channel.

 Automatic actions include:

 - Displaying a temporary welcome message for new channel members.
-- Automatically adding the channel to a `category in the user's channel sidebar </preferences/customize-your-channel-sidebar.html>`__.
+- Automatically adding the channel to a :doc:`category in the user's channel sidebar </preferences/customize-your-channel-sidebar>`.
 - Prompting to run a playbook based on the contents of a message.

-The `playbooks must be enabled </configure/plugins-configuration-settings.html#mattermost-playbooks>`__ for channel admins to use channel actions.
+The :ref:`playbooks must be enabled <configure/plugins-configuration-settings:mattermost playbooks>` for channel admins to use channel actions.